St. Mary's NATIONAL CATHOLIC CHURCH

 as we forgive those who trespass against us.

-And do not let us be led into temptation
+And lead us not into temptation

-But deliver us from evil.
+but deliver us from evil.

-and the glory are yours,
+For thine is the kingdom, the power and the glory are yours, now and forever.

 Breaking of the Bread.
 LAMB OF GOD (SUNG)